 - Male or female between the ages of 18 and 75 years, inclusive, at Screening.

 - Meets the 2013 American College of Rheumatology/European League Against Rheumatism classification criteria for SSc with a total score of ≥9 (Van den Hoogen et al., 2013).

 - Classified as having skin involvement proximal to the elbow and knee (diffuse cutaneous SSc subset by LeRoy and Medsger, 2001).

-- At the time of enrollment, less than 36 months since the onset of the first SSc manifestation, other than Raynaud's phenomenon.
+- At the time of enrollment, less than or equal to 72 months (6 years) since the onset of the first SSc manifestation, other than Raynaud's phenomenon.